Connecticut Council

 Trout in the Classroom is an extremely rewarding program for students, teachers and mentors.
 The program can be set up in one school or in collaboration with different schools.

-To start a TIC program in your school, contact Ed Albrecht, the Connecticut Trout in the Classroom coordinator.
+To start a TIC program in your school, contact Jim Woodworth, the Connecticut Trout in the Classroom coordinator.

 Eyed eggs delivered to a local school